knative/test-infra/kntest/pkg/cluster/gke/README.md

 - `--addons`: GKE addons, comma separated list, default empty
 - `--skip-creation`: should skip creation or not

-## Flow
+## Subcommands

 ### Create

-1. Acquiring cluster if kubeconfig already points to it
+`kntest cluster gke create` will always create a new cluster.

+The flow is:
 1. Get GCP project name if not provided as a parameter:

    - [In Prow] Acquire from Boskos